Campus Safety & Security Report

 Other sexually harassing conduct in the workplace, whether physical or verbal, committed by supervisory or non-supervisory personnel is also prohibited.
 This includes offensive sexual flirtation, advances, propositions, continual or repeated abuse of a sexual nature, graphic verbal commentary about an individual's body, sexually degrading words to describe an individual, and the display in the workplace of sexually suggestive objects or pictures.

 Retaliation or discrimination against an employee for reporting or complaining about harassment is also prohibited.
-However, employee and students should recognize that false accusations of harassment can have serious effects on innocent employees.
+However, employees and students should recognize that false accusations of harassment can have serious effects on innocent employees.
 This form of misconduct will result in disciplinary action and possible prosecution.

 If you are the victim of rape or other sexual offenses, proper authorities (School Resource Officer, local police or Sheriff’s Office) should be notified immediately.
 The sooner a rape or sexual offense is reported, the sooner treatment may be provided.
 Remember to preserve physical evidence and do not shower, clean up, or change clothes.
 Students can report sexual offenses to any of the Campus Security Authorities (CSAs).
 CSAs can provide assistance in such cases when a student requests help in notifying the proper authorities.
 Filing a police report will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers or school administrators.
 Filing a police report will:

-• Ensure that a victim of sexual assault receives the necessary medical treatment and tests.
+- Ensure that a victim of sexual assault receives the necessary medical treatment and tests.

-• Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later;
+- Provide the opportunity for collection of evidence helpful in prosecution, which cannot be obtained later.

-• Assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.
+- Assure the victim has access to free confidential counseling from counselors specifically trained in the area of sexual assault crisis intervention.

 The College shall investigate and, if necessary, pursue disciplinary action against the alleged offender.
 Students who wish to bring disciplinary action may contact the Student Services Counselor serving as the Title IX Coordinator.
 Both the accuser and the accused are provided with information in case of such allegations and both parties shall be informed of the outcome of the investigation.